 Google Slides shines when it comes to collaboration with multiple people simultaneously to build a presentation.

-It's a web-based tool, with a paired-down, simpler interface to use.
+It's a web-based tool, with a pared-down, simpler interface to use.
 This helps you to design a cleaner, more focused presentation.
 Your design options are more limited, but unlike the other tools, there are no endless bells and whistles to spice up your presentation with.
-Endless options tends to just waste time.
+Endless options tend to just waste time.
 Also, too many effects or animation lead to distracting viewers from your presentation content.

+Total cost.
 In case you haven't purchased PowerPoint or don't have a Mac with Keynote, you can use Google Slides instead.
-It's freely accessible as long as you have a Google account, which you can create for free as well.
+It's freely accessible as long as you've got a Google account, which you can create for free as well.

-Learn more about how Google Slides compares to PowerPoint and Keynote in this Envato Tuts+ article:
+Learn more about what Google Slides is.
+Also, how it compares to PowerPoint and Keynote in these Envato Tuts+ articles:

 - PresentationsPowerPoint vs. Keynote vs. Google Slides: What Is the Best Presentation Software?Laura Spencer